-For the flight to Bozeman I loaded J. P. Moreland's new book on my Kindle - Scientism and Secularism: Learning to Respond to a Dangerous Ideology.
-J. P. is brilliant, and one of the best teachers I have ever heard.
-This book is wonderful, intelligent, funny, and pro-science, but not scientistic.
+J. P. Moreland's book Scientism and Secularism: Learning to Respond to a Dangerous Ideology is intelligent, funny, and pro-science, but not scientistic.
 The distinction is important.

 "Scientism is the view that the hard sciences—like chemistry, biology, physics, astronomy—provide the only genuine knowledge of reality."
 (Moreland, Kindle Locations 271-272)